-Long Beach Same-Sex Divorce Lawyer
+Long Beach Same-Sex Divorce Attorney

 If you are legally married to a person of the same-sex, you enjoy the same rights and privileges that straight couples enjoy.
 You also face the possibility of divorce should the marriage fail.
 If that happens, you will need to confront the same issues that attend all California divorces, such as child custody and parenting plans, child support, spousal support, and the division and distribution of marital (community) property and debt.
 Although the issues may be labeled the same, same-sex couples commonly face unique aspects to the dissolution of their union that straight couples do not.
 It is important to understand these unique challenges so that you can get the legal help you need throughout the process.